Exploratory Machine Learning with Unknown Unknowns: Experiments

+For all ExML methods, the budget ratio $b$ varies from 10\% to 30\%.
+The parameter settings of SL and ExML are the same as those in the synthetic experiments (Section~\ref{sec:exp-synthetic}).

-Besides, we introduce the \emph{recall} of best feature identification to measure the effectiveness of the feature acquisition, defined as the rate of the number of cases when the identified feature is among one of its top 2 features to the total number.
-For each original feature, the top candidate is measured by the attainable accuracy of the augmented model trained on the whole training dataset with this particular feature when $\theta = 0.3$.
+\paragraph{Measure} We measure the performance of all the methods by the classification.
+Additionally, we introduce the \emph{recall} to measure the effectiveness of feature exploration, defined as the ratio of the number of cases when identified feature is one of its top 2 features to the total number. \begin{compactitem} \item \textbf{Accuracy}: the mean and standard deviation of the predictive accuracy on testing dataset over 50 configurations, where the true label of hidden classes are observable. \item \textbf{Recall}: the ratio of the number of cases when identified feature is one of its top 2 features to the total number, where the quality of features is measured by the attainable accuracy of the augmented model trained on the whole dataset with this particular feature. \end{compactitem}

-\textbf{Results.} Table~\ref{table:benchmark} reports mean and standard deviation of the predictive accuracy, and all features are sorted in descending order by their quality.
-We first compare SL to (variants of) ExML.
+\paragraph{Results} Table~\ref{table:benchmark} reports mean and std of the predictive accuracy, and all features are sorted in descending order by their quality.
+We first compare the conventional supervised learning (SL) to (variants of) ExML.
 When the original features are in high quality (Kar, Pix, Fac), SL could achieve favorable performance and there is no need to explore new features.
 However, in the case where uninformative original features are provided, which is of more interest for ExML, SL degenerates severely and \textsc{ExML}$_{\text{aug}}^{\text{ME}}$ (the single ExML model without model cascade) achieves better performance even with the limited budget.
-Besides, from the last column of the table, we can see that informative candidates (top 2) are selected to strengthen the poor original features, which validates the efficacy of the proposed budget allocation strategy.
+Besides, from the last column, we can see that informative candidates (top 2) are selected to strengthen the poor original features, which validates the efficacy of the proposed budget allocation strategy.

 Since the \textsc{ExML}$_{\text{aug}}^{\text{ME}}$ is not guaranteed to outperform SL, particularly with the limited budget on poor candidate features, we propose the cascade structure.
 Actually, ExML approach (aka, \textsc{ExML}$_{\text{csd}}^{\text{ME}}$) achieves roughly \emph{best-of-two-worlds} performance, in the sense that it is basically no worse or even better than the best of SL and \textsc{ExML}$_{\text{aug}}^{\text{ME}}$.
-It turns out that even \textsc{ExML}$_{\text{csd}}^{\text{UA}}$ could behave better than \textsc{ExML}$_{\text{aug}}^{\text{ME}}$ when the candidate features are uninformative.
+It turns out that even \textsc{ExML}$_{\text{csd}}^{\text{UA}}$ could behave better than \textsc{ExML}$_{\text{aug}}^{\text{ME}}$.
 These results validate the effectiveness of the model cascade component.